 Information Commission and State Information Commissions.
-6. Himachal Enacted by the Government of Himachal Pradesh to Services (supply of Pradesh Public provide time bound Citizen Centric Services to the public electricity) provided by Services of the State.
-Currently, 20 departments are providing 119 HPSEBL needs to be Guarantee Act, Services notified under the PSG Act, 2011.
-The Act timebound and efficient, 2011 enforces accountability of the designated officers for any as per the requirements lapse/deficiency in their service. of this Act.
+6. Himachal Pradesh Public Services Guarantee Act, 2011 Enacted by the Government of Himachal Pradesh to provide time bound Citizen Centric Services to the public of the State.
+Currently, 20 departments are providing 119 Services notified under the PSG Act, 2011.
+The Act enforces accountability of the designated officers for any lapse/deficiency in their service.
+Services (supply of electricity) provided by HPSEBL needs to be timebound and efficient, as per the requirements of this Act.

 III.
-Social Inclusion S. No National and State Laws for Overview of key provisions Applicability to PforR Social management 1.
+II.
+Social Inclusion S. No National and State Laws for Social management Overview of key provisions Applicability to PforR 1.
 The Constitution of India (Articles 15,16 and 46, 275, 330, 332, 335 340 and 342) The Indian Constitution prohibits any discrimination based on religion, race, caste, sex, and place of birth, refers to the equality of opportunity in matters of public employment, directs the state to promote with special care the educational and economic interests of the weaker sections of the people, particularly of the Scheduled Castes and the Scheduled Tribes and directs the state to protect them from social injustice and all forms of exploitation.
 Relevant to the overall Program to ensure no discrimination and exploitation and safeguarding the vulnerable 2.
 The Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Act, 1989, and Rules, 1995 Safeguards Scheduled Castes and Scheduled Tribes against wrongful occupation or cultivation of any land or premises or residence or enjoyment of rights and services accessed/owned/allotted/notified for them Relevant to the overall Program to ensure that SC and ST are not harmed or negatively impacted.
 3. Notifications on Reservations in Services Service Rules, Regulations and Notifications issued by the government of Himachal Pradesh provides reservation in all government services to married daughters and granddaughters of freedom fighters (2%), persons with benchmark disabilities (4%), persons belonging to scheduled tribes (7.5% in Class-I & II or 5% in Class-III & IV posts), scheduled castes (5% in Class-I & II or 22% in Class-III & IV posts) and other backward castes (12% in Class-I & II and 18% in Class-III & IV posts) including those belonging to below poverty line, domiciled in Himachal Pradesh.
 Relevant and applicable to all government institutions under the program.
 4. Rights of Persons with Disabilities Act, 2016 The Act requires all establishments to frame and publish an Equal Opportunities Policy.
 Further, every Government establishment shall reserve, not less than four % of the total number of vacancies in the cadre strengthing each group of posts for persons with benchmark disabilities.
 Relevant to the overall Program to ensure inclusion and participation of PwD